 Retailers are, according to Spieckerman, focused on building “platforms” that include numerous methods to recruit and retain customers, while building positive brand awareness.
 The platforms include connections between social media, television, video, digital advertising, in-store marketing, and numerous other venues that deliver a product and/or brand message.

 “Platforms are the base for the coming transformation,” Spieckerman said, noting that Stephen Quinn, chief marketing officer for Walmart U.S., has said his goal is to create an “experience platform” for Walmart shoppers.

-Where once it may have signaled the end of a career for a designer to work with a discount store like Wal-Mart, top-name designers are more comfortable joining a broad retail platform because of the intrinsic value of increased market reach.
+Where once it may have signaled the end of a career for a designer to work with a discount store like Wal-Mart, top-name designers are more comfortable joining a broad retail platform because of the intrinsic value of increases market reach.
 For example, Wal-Mart can connect more than 200 million households and 3,600 stores with a broad platform that magnifies its overall reach.
 The big designers want to be part of that.

 “Cartons of milk are now driving designer sales,” Spieckerman said.

 One of the purposes of a platform is about creating an “engagement rather than a transaction,” Spieckerman said, suggesting that the retailer creating a richer information environment will eventually generate more interaction – sales – with the consumer.
 The goal of a platform, she noted, is to keep people contained within the platform.